Tschonti/Tschonti/README.md

 ## Kir-Dev

 <a href="https://kir-dev.hu/">Kir-Dev</a> is a group at my university where students volunteer to develop and maintain web applications for the student hostel (dorm).
 I have learnt many new technologies here and it’s one of my first experiences cooperating with other people on a coding project.
-Besides contributing to various projects, I mentor and give lectures to the new members in Node.js and TypeScript.
-I am also the project leader and biggest contributor to two of our main projects:
+Besides contributing to various projects, I also mentored and gave lectures to the new members in Node.js and TypeScript.
+I was also the project leader and biggest contributor to two of our larger projects:

 - <a href="https://konzi.kir-dev.hu/">Konzisite</a> is an app for students to organize and sign up for consultations.
 Built with: